This is the website of World Land Trust (WLT).

 If you subscribe to our email newsletter, the eBulletin, your clicks on links in the newsletter are monitored by us.
 These clicks are associated with the email address you used to subscribe, but the information is only available to us and we use it solely to measure how popular the newsletters and its links and articles are.

-We do not normally collect sensitive personal information (for example, information relating to health, political, philosophical or religious beliefs, race or ethnicity, sexual orientation), unless this is necessary for very specific purposes (for example, to fulfil our responsibilities and legal obligations as an employer, to ensure the health and safety of those who work for us or attend our events).
-We take special care of any sensitive personal information that we have, and it is restricted to those who need access to it to carry out their jobs.
+We do not normally collect special category information (for example, information relating to health, political, philosophical or religious beliefs, race or ethnicity, sexual orientation), unless this is necessary for very specific purposes (for example, to fulfil our responsibilities and legal obligations as an employer, to ensure the health and safety of those who work for us or attend our events).
+We take special care of any special category information that we have, and it is restricted to those who need access to it to carry out their jobs.
 This information is never used for marketing purposes.

 Children’s personal information